Xonnoroth/CDDA-Mutations-Enhanced/README.md

-# CDDA-Mutations-Enhanced
+# CDDA Mutations Enhanced
-A mod for Cataclysm: Dark Days Ahead that aims to make mutants (both players and monsters) an even greater threat, occasionally with capabilities that stretch biological plausibility
+Mutations Enhanced is a mod for Cataclysm: Dark Days Ahead (extremely WIP and currently non-functional) that changes the timeline on the discovery of mutagenic compounds based on XE-037 (the blob) and the exact way they function in the lore.